zteitler/zteitler.github.io/teaching.md

 I am here to support your learning.
 I encourage you to meet with me when you feel that you need support or assistance.

-In Fall 2021 I will be available:
+In Spring 2022 I will be available:

-**Student drop-in hours:**
+**Student drop-in time:**
-: Thursdays 10:30am-12:30pm
+: Tuesdays 10:30am-11:45am

-**Student appointment hour:**
+**Student appointment time:**
-: Thursdays 12:30pm-1:30pm (email me to set up an appointment within this hour in 15-minute segments)
+: Tuesdays 1:30pm-2:45pm
+: Make an appointment by emailing me or using appointment link within Canvas

 **Additional appointments:**
 : Email me to set up an appointment on other days or times